Dieting teaches us to love our bodies, right? I mean this is what we are sold in our society!

 What I didn’t do was pursue synthetic medication.
 No no, I was a holistic nut.
 Taking synthetic medication means you aren’t properly utilizing your diet to heal you.

 Using synthetic medication in my mind meant that I would’ve failed as a holistic practitioner.

 Eventually, I had tried 13 diets to fix my medical issues.
 And none of them worked.

 Sure, some of them would make me feel better in the short term or make my lab results look better on one test.
-But they were not sustainable diets.
+But they were not sustainable diets and they didn’t fix things so that I achieved a healthy relationship with food.
 The positive effects never lasted.

 With each diet my relationship with food worsened and my quality of life went downhill.